benjaminion/eth-parity-qnap/README.md

-# Setting up an Ethereum Parity node on a QNAP NAS with Docker [Draft]
+# Setting up an Ethereum Parity node on a QNAP NAS with Docker, and linking with the Ethereum Network Status dashboard [Draft]

 _Note that this remains something of a draft.
 Currently my node is struggling to stay up due to a network attack that is drastically increasing memory consumption.
 If/when things are stabilised, I'll be able to revise this more._